wazuh/wazuh-documentation/source/cloud-service/your-environment/monitor-environment-usage.rst

 To see your environment usage:

 1. Log in to the Wazuh Cloud Console.
-2. Go to Environments and select your environment.
+2. Go to **Environments** and select your environment.
-3. Click on Metrics.
+3. Click on **Metrics**.

+  Metrics and environment usage data are displayed on the Metrics tab.